Here’s how to catch February’s full Snow Moon

 As the days grow longer, observers will have less time to view the night sky without the interference of light pollution and the rising sun.

-For example, in a city like New York, daylight is increasing by about two to three minutes each day, and sunset times will soon shift past 6 p.m. and the country heads towards the summer solstice.
+For example, in a city like New York, daylight is increasing by about two to three minutes each day, and sunset times will soon shift past 6 p.m. as the summer solstice approaches.